1. Introduction

 Continuing from the previous section: the derivation makes sense, and we can try a few examples, but how do we know for sure that there is no counter-example somewhere we did not check?
 We need to be mathematically rigorous to show our formula will always work.

-Fortunately, there is a convenient method called “proof by induction” that fits nicely for our sequences situation.
-If we show that our formula is true for a base case and also that it is true for any n if it was true for (n - 1), we can confidently conclude that the formula is true for all n.
+Fortunately, there is a convenient method called “proof by induction” that fits nicely into our sequences situation.
+If we show that our formula is true for a base case and also that it is true for any n if it was true for (n - 1), we can confidently conclude that the formula is true for all positive integer n.

 4.1 Induction Step